SilkRose/Pony/src/stories/sleeping-arrangements/sleeping-arrangements-meta.md

 ### Description

-During the Rainbow Roadtrip the Mane 6 wind up sharing beds on the overnight stay, what might happen this most wonderful of nights?
+During their stay in Hope Hollow, the Mane 6 wind up sharing beds on the overnight stay, what might happen this most wonderful of nights?

 ### Short Description